alstr/todo-to-issue-action/README.md

 Similar to labels, you can define assignees as a comma-separated list.

-If the assignee is not valid, it will be dropped from issue creation request.
+If the assignee is not valid, it will be dropped from the issue creation request.

 ### Specifying Milestone